ebollens/efx/README.md

 Efx is written and maintained by Eric Bollens.

-Efx would not be possible without the good work of several other projects:
+Efx is implemented as a jQuery (http://jquery.com) module.

-* jQuery - http://jquery.com - Efx is implemented as a jQuery module
+For unit tests, Efx uses the QUnit (http://qunitjs.com) library.

-* QUnit - http://qunitjs.com - Efx uses QUnit in its test suite
+For its demos, Efx uses Twitter Bootstrap (http://twitter.github.com/bootstrap) and the jQuery Syntax Highlighter (https://github.com/balupton/jquery-syntaxhighlighter) for presentational styles.

 ## 4. License